November 22, 2019

 The extent of IoT wireless technologies will be specific to the preferences of each property owner and decision-maker.
 But regardless of best intentions, if your IoT is reliant on general cellular connectivity and there are too many obstructions (such as fortified construction, tall trees or skyscrapers), you may need to adjust the configuration of the network or augment it with additional equipment and services.
 For example, some building owners enjoy seamless cellular connections — until the nearby stadium opens its doors for the next big event.

 Further, as new devices debut and become mainstream, property owners will be under even more pressure to support unprecedented levels of connectivity.
-If you want your IoT to run without the disruptions in 2020, it also needs to be capable of handle the influx.
+If you want your IoT to run without disruptions in 2020, it also needs to be capable of handling the influx.
 If everyone switches to 5G by next year (unlikely, but possible), your wireless connection needs to be able to support the increased demand.
 All the above wireless solutions were created with flexibility in mind, allowing you to add to the network when the time comes.

 Connectivity Wireless: Paving the Way for IoT Networks